Energy generated by fusion in sun is emitted as

 Major processes for release of carbon into atmosphere

-respiration performed by animals
+respiration of animals

 volcanic erruption